SahulKola/Git-With-GitHub/README.md

 # Git-With-GitHub
-This is the repo used while writing a blog on Git Basic Commands, GitHub, Version Control.
+This is the repository used while writing a blog on Git Basic Commands, GitHub, Version Control on HashNode.